What is social selling?

 The Evolution of a Salesperson

 We as a species are social creatures, we always have been and that will not change.
 Social media has exploded into this era because of technology, the fastest adoption of technology in human history in fact.
 Your customers being on a social platform is just the tip of the iceberg.
 Smart devices are allowing us to be social 24/7.
-As younger generations step up the career ladder and become your customer are you ready to communicate directly into their pockets.
-Social Selling is an evolutionary step forward.
+As younger generations step up the career ladder and become your customer, are you ready to communicate directly into their pockets?
+Salespeople may improve their skills by reading some sales tips on this page, https://about.crunchbase.com/blog/10-verbal-and-nonverbal-sales-buying-signals/.

 I will leave you with this last question: